City of Tshwane Metropolitan Municipality: Water and sanitation

 As of 2016, City of Tshwane receives 72% of its bulk water from Rand Water, which utilizes the Integrated Vaal River System.
 The remaining 28% of Tshwane's water is sourced from its own treatment plants and boreholes.
 Water restrictions are implemented during drought, heat waves or other seasonal changes.

 Transport

 Railway

-The main rail station is in Pretoria.
+The main metrorail station is at the Pretoria railway station.
 The Gautrain runs through parts of the municipality, with stations in Centurion and Pretoria, ending at a station in the suburb of Hatfield.

 Airports

-OR Tambo International Airport in neighbouring Ekurhuleni Metropolitan Municipality serves Tshwane.
-Wonderboom Airport in the north of Tshwane serves light aircraft.
+O. R. Tambo International Airport in neighbouring Ekurhuleni Metropolitan Municipality serves Tshwane.
+Wonderboom Airport in Pretoria serves light aircraft.